-I wrote this essay for an Indian tech blog almost 10 years ago.
-While parts of it have faded into existing technology on the planet, awareness of the machines—or some may call it the robotic moment or singularity—seems far off.
-Or let’s just say spread over far into the future as machine awarenesses are constructed bottom up.
+Wrote this essay for an Indian tech blog nearly 10 years ago.
+While the parts of the original essay have faded into our existing tech, awareness of the machines—or as some would call it the robotic moment–or the moment of singularity appears to be far away.

-But all this is about past, and let’s not talk about it.
+But all of this is about recent past, let’s not talk about the past.

 Let’s extrapolate into the future.

-Step back and look at last 100 years in development of Computer Science, Electronics and other traditional Technology first.
+To do that we must step back and look at the last 100 years in development of Computer Science, Electronics and other underlying tech first.
 It all started with simple calculators (Wilhelm Schickard), Charles Babbage, Lady Ada Lovelace and then branched out in to specific fields of research which have been sought after & contributed upon by some of the best brains of our society.
 A branch of science driven by logic.

-Through it came basic internet (disruptive in all respects, as we are witnessing it) which has now progressed into real-time internet where Twitters and other services around the world help humans gain insight, knowledge, trends and information in a ‘decisive fashion’ along the real-time-line of our existence.
+Through generations of work came the basic internet (disruptive in all respects, as we are all witnessing it today) that has now progressed into real-time internet where services like Twitter or Instagram help individuals gain insight, news, knowledge, trends or any kind decisive information along the real timeline of our existence.

 So what is next?